jessehart-crypto/hybrid-gw-detection/README.md

 - Evaluation using ROC, Precision-Recall, and false alarm rates
 - Tested on GW150914, GW151226, and GW170104

-## Data
-Open LIGO data accessed via GWOSC using `gwpy` and `pycbc`.

-## Limitations
-This Study is limited to short (32 s) data segments around known events and a small number of confirmed mergers.
-As a result, the estimated false alarm rates are not representative of full observing runs.
-Future work would require training on much longer background data and a broader set of waveform morphologies.

 ## Results
 The CNN shows strong agreement with matched filtering in localizing real gravitational-wave